 Our wild spot prawns are trap caught and delivered live to Pender Harbour on the Sunshine Coast.
 We take pride in offering wild and sustainable spot prawns directly from the boat to the public.
 Look for the ‘Gulf Rascal‘ at the Govt Dock in Madeira Park.

-We offer live prawns and fresh tails in season and sharp frozen tails and frozen whole prawns following the season.
+We offer live prawns and fresh tails in season and sharp frozen tails following the season.

 Also fresh and frozen octopus.